-8,900,000,000 (2020: 1,200,000,000) ordinary shares were issued during the year for cash consideration.
+6,000,000,000 (2022: nil) ordinary shares were issued during the year for cash consideration to provide cash for a capital injection into subsidiary, QCL.

 The holders of ordinary shares are entitled to receive dividends as declared from time to time and are entitled to one vote per share at meetings of the Company.